 How Does Emergent BioSolutions's P/E Ratio Compare To Its Peers?

-We can tell from its P/E ratio of 63.46 that there is some investor optimism about Emergent BioSolutions.
-You can see in the image below that the average P/E (18.1) for companies in the biotechs industry is a lot lower than Emergent BioSolutions's P/E.
+Emergent BioSolutions's P/E of 60.43 indicates some degree of optimism towards the stock.
+You can see in the image below that the average P/E (18.4) for companies in the biotechs industry is a lot lower than Emergent BioSolutions's P/E.